theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/personell-actions-with-nintex-and-yunio.md

 ### Setup in Nintex

-1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) as an Xtension in Nintex, see [Integrate a yunIO Service with Nintex: Configuring a yunIO Xtension in Nintex](integrate-a-yunio-service-with-nintex.md/#configuring-a-yunio-xtension-in-nintex).
+1. Integrate the yunIO service created in [Setup in yunIO](#setup-in-yunio) as an Xtension in Nintex, see [Integrate a yunIO Service with Nintex: Configure a yunIO Xtension in Nintex](integrate-a-yunio-service-with-nintex.md/#configure-a-yunio-xtension-in-nintex).
 2. Import the Nintex template for Employee Onboarding to your tenant, see [Nintex Gallery: Employee Onboarding](https://gallery.nintex.com/t/employee-onboarding).
 3. Open the imported Nintex workflow.
 4. Add the yunIO Xtension from step 1 after the contract is signed.<br>